 But Wild Ways was also about looking ahead.
 In his opening keynote speech, Oxford University’s Paul Jepson explained how and why rewilding is now starting to frame a new narrative for conservation, and highlighted its huge transformative potential.

-Oxford University's Paul Jepson in his keynote speech at Wild Ways explained how rewilding is becoming a new narrative for conservation.
+In his keynote speech at Rewilding Europe's Wild Ways event, held this April in Amsterdam, Paul Jepson explained how rewilding is becoming a new narrative for conservation.
 Roy Beusker

 Together with perspectives shared from a non-European context, the event gave participants the perfect platform to discuss the future of rewilding in a European context.
 Views on European rewilding and encouraging words of support were shared by representatives of like-minded initiatives in Russia, Australia, Africa and North America via video message.